 The Basics of The Division 2 Loadouts

-Thanks to talents and bonuses, gear can either boost your damage, skill power, or defense — in addition to the item’s main function.
-Check underneath your name on the left-hand side of your inventory.
-You’ll see a circle with three icons.
+Thanks to talents and bonuses, gear can either boost your damage, skill power, or defense, in addition to the item’s main function.
+Check underneath your name on the left-hand side of your inventory: you’ll see a circle with three icons underneath.
 The blue shield represents your defensive prowess; the yellow battery is your skills; the red target marks your damage boost.
 The amount of each is determined by the statistics from your gear.

 By switching gear you can change your character archetype.
-You might, for example, exclusively pick gear that grants damage bonuses.
-You won’t be able to take many shots before you go down, but you will melt enemies in seconds.
-Which might be just fine if you’re playing with tanky friend that can revive you.
+When you hover a new piece of gear, you’ll be told whether that gear will increase or decrease the number of damage, skill power and defence bonuses.
+You might exclusively pick gear that grants damage bonuses, for example.
+You won’t be able to take many shots before you go down, but you will melt enemies in seconds, which might be just fine if you’re playing with tanky friend that can revive you.

-Below, we’ve listed three example loadouts for The Division 2.
+Below, we’ve listed three example loadouts for The Division 2, followed by some more advanced advice for building your loadout around specific gear talents after you’ve passed level 30.
 Each one focuses on either defense, damage, or skill power.
 Chances are you’ll want to combine some of the ideas for your own loadout, but this should be a good starting point.
 In each case, however, don’t forget to mod your gear after you equip it.
 This can further boost your stats and help tweak your build to your very specific preferences.